reaper699/lisk-docs/APIReference.md

 }
 ```

 In the case the client is not fully synced all routes may return intermediate/old values.

+Each API entry contains an example call to help provide understanding of how to use the call.
+These examples rely on `curl` being installed and Lisk running on the localhost.
+The examples also include `<field>`; use this for easy identification of what needs to be changed for the call to function.

 ## Accounts
-Account related API calls.
+API calls related to Account functionality.

 ### Open account
-Get information about an account.
+Request information about an account.

 POST `/api/accounts/open`